Finances of George Washington: Wartime expense management

 No longer acting as a Commander in Chief for the Revolutionary War and becoming elected as president in 1789, Washington later faced a financially devastated federal government and economy.

 Economic interactions

-George Washington used his time in and out of public office to interact with the US economy in a way that would benefit both his personal finances and the American people.
+George Washington used his time in and out of public office to interact with the U.S. economy in a way that would benefit both his personal finances and the American people.
 Washington's interactions with the economy in his public and private lives were characterised by a sense of entrepreneurship, pursuing personal and communal wealth for America.